Notobatrachus

 Notobatrachus is an extinct genus of frog from the Lower Jurassic (Toarcian) Cañadon Asfalto Formation, Cañadón Asfalto Basin and Middle Jurassic La Matilde Formation, Deseado Massif of Patagonia, Argentina.
 N. degiustoi is the most completely known Jurassic frog and has been recorded in many outcrops of the La Matilde Formation of the Deseado Massif in southern Patagonia.

 Description

-Most of the specimens of N. degiustoi are postmetamorphic individuals, with the largest individuals reaching body lengths of 15 cm, making them among the largest known frogs of the Mesozoic era, and comparable in size to many large modern frogs.
-CPBA-V-14003 consists of disarticulated cranial and postcranial elements, and may correspond either to a late metamorphosing tadpole or an early postmetamorphic individual.
+Most of the specimens of N. degiustoi are post-metamorphic individuals, with the largest individuals reaching body lengths of 15 cm, making them among the largest known frogs of the Mesozoic era, and comparable in size to many large modern frogs.
+CPBA-V-14003 consists of disarticulated cranial and postcranial elements, and may correspond either to a late metamorphosing tadpole or an early post-metamorphic individual.

 In 2024, a tadpole specimen of N. degiustoi (MPM-PV 23540) was reported from the La Matilde Formation of Argentina, representing the oldest known tadpole and the first stem-anuran larva in the fossil record.
 Tadpoles of this species reached lengths of 15.9 cm, among the largest recorded in frogs living or extinct.